Charleston & Savannah Itinerary: A Lowcountry Road Trip

 This post includes affiliate links.
 If you make a purchase through one of these links, I may earn a small commission at no additional cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 See disclaimer.

-How to spend two days in Charleston
+Start with two days in Charleston

 Formerly Charles Town, Charleston is not only the biggest city in South Carolina but also a leading travel destination.
-It oozes Old South history and charm as well as being a great food travel destination.
+It oozes Old South history and charm, as well as being a great food travel destination.

 And while a lot of the city’s history is unpleasant, Charleston has come a long way toward making sure that the stories of enslaved people are being told.